MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

+Encryption downgrade is a method of weakening Kerberos by downgrading the encryption level of different fields of the protocol that are usually encrypted using the highest level of encryption.
+A weakened encrypted field can be an easier target to offline brute force attempts.
 Various attack methods utilize weak Kerberos encryption cyphers.
+In this detection, ATA learns the Kerberos encryption types used by various attack methods utilize weak Kerberos encryption cyphers.
 In this detection, ATA learns the Kerberos encryption types used by computers and users, and alerts you when a weaker cypher is used that: (1) is unusual for the source computer and/or user; and (2) matches known attack techniques.

 There are three detection types:

 1. Skeleton Key – is malware that runs on domain controllers and allows authentication to the domain with any account without knowing its password.
-This malware often uses weaker encryption algorithms to encipher the user's passwords on the domain  controller.
-In this detection, the encryption method of the KRB_ERR message from the source computer was downgraded compared to the previously learned behavior.
+This malware often uses weaker encryption algorithms to hash the user's passwords on the domain  controller.
+In this detection, the encryption method of the KRB_ERR message from the domain controller to the account asking for a ticket was downgraded compared to the previously learned behavior.

 2. Golden Ticket – In a [Golden Ticket](#golden-ticket) alert, the encryption method of the TGT field of TGS_REQ (service request) message from the source computer was downgraded compared to the previously learned behavior.
 This is not based on a time anomaly (as in the other Golden Ticket detection).
 In addition, there was no Kerberos authentication request associated with the previous service request detected by ATA.

-3. Overpass-the-Hash – The AS_REQ message encryption type from the source computer was downgraded compared to the previously learned behavior (that is, the computer was using AES).
+3. Overpass-the-Hash – An attacker can use a weak stolen hash in order to create a strong ticket, with a Kerberos AS request.
+In this detection, the AS_REQ message encryption type from the source computer was downgraded compared to the previously learned behavior (that is, the computer was using AES).

 **Investigation**